-ease of interpretation, so that 0 corresponds to "very formal" and 1 to "very informal".
-Examples can be found in Figure A2 in the Appendix.
+formality ranging from 0 to 4, from an innovative photographic sample.
+We rescale it for ease of interpretation, so that 0 corresponds to "very formal" and 1 to "very informal".
 Research assistants were instructed to rank photos based on characteristics of the neighborhood (including the density and irregularity of structures, and cleanliness) and of the buildings (such as the durability of materials and the size of windows).
 Our sample of photos is representative of the entire city of Jakarta and is drawn from a combination of Google Street View (90% of all pictures) and photos taken by our team in the field (10%), for locations that are inaccessible by Street View vehicles (e.g. kampungs).